dnarain-astro/docs/astro/data-plane-activation.md

 ### What’s Next

-After your data plane is activated, you’ll be able to spin up new Airflow environments, deploy pipelines through Astro CLI, and witness the ability of Astro Runtime.
+After your data plane is activated, you’ll be able to spin up new Airflow environments, deploy pipelines through the Astro CLI, and witness the ability of Astro Runtime.

 Our engineers want to help you get started quickly and get back to focusing on your pipelines.
-We’ll reach out in a few days to see how you’re doing, but don’t hesitate to reach out in the interim via Slack or e-mail!
+We’ll reach out in a few days to see how you’re doing, but don’t hesitate to reach out in the interim via Slack or e-mail.